Jean-Marie Le Pen: Controversial statements

-He also infamously compared gays to soup with salt, saying "it's like salt with soup: if there is not enough, it's too bland, and if it's too much, it's undrinkable" and compared pedophilia with "the exaltation of homosexuality".
+He also infamously compared gay people to soup with salt, saying "it's like salt with soup: if there is not enough, it's too bland, and if it's too much, it's undrinkable", and compared pedophilia with "the exaltation of homosexuality".

 Prosecution concerning Holocaust denial

-Le Pen has made several provocative statements concerning the Holocaust which have been interpreted by the legal system as constituting Holocaust denial.
-He has been convicted of racism or inciting racial hatred at least six times.
-Thus, on 13 September 1987, he said, "I ask myself several questions.
+Le Pen made several provocative statements concerning the Holocaust, which were legally ruled to be Holocaust denial.
+He was convicted of racism or inciting racial hatred at least six times.
+For example, on 13 September 1987, he said, "I ask myself several questions.
 I'm not saying the gas chambers didn't exist.
 I haven't seen them myself.
 I haven't particularly studied the question.
 But I believe it's just a detail in the history of World War II."
 For Le Pen, the French deportation of 76,000 Jews from France to Nazi concentration camps, where they were killed, is a trivial matter, and he denies that 6 million Jews were killed, saying "I don't think there were that many deaths.
 There weren't 6 million ...
 There weren't mass murders as it's been said."
 He was eventually condemned under the Gayssot Act to pay 1.2 million francs (€183,200).

-In 1997, the European Parliament, of which Le Pen was then a member, removed his parliamentary immunity so that Le Pen could be tried by a German court in Germany, for comments he made at a December 1996 press conference before the German Republikaner party.
+In 1997, the European Parliament, of which Le Pen was then a member, removed his parliamentary immunity so that Le Pen could be tried by a German court for comments he made at a December 1996 press conference before the German Republikaner party.
 Echoing his 1987 remarks in France, Le Pen stated: "If you take a 1,000-page book on World War II, the concentration camps take up only two pages and the gas chambers 10 to 15 lines.
 This is what one calls a detail."
 In June 1999, a Munich court found this statement to be "minimizing the Holocaust, which caused the deaths of six million Jews," and convicted and fined Le Pen for his remarks.
 Le Pen retorted sarcastically: "I understand now that it's the Second World War which is a detail of the history of the gas chambers."